Get Your Contract Dispute Case Packet — Force Payment Without Court

 2. Selection of Arbitrators

 Parties select neutral arbitrators, often based on expertise, experience, and familiarity with Florida law and Jacksonville's business environment.
-Local arbitrators typically understand the region's legal nuances and have experience with local industries.
+Local arbitrators typically understand the region's legal nuances and have experience at a local employer.

 3. Preliminary Hearing and Case Management